practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 At least this little Picat source code feels like a dialect of Prolog.

-Important here with this already bigger map coloring problem and similar to [GNU Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#gnu-prolog), is to increase memory sizes for program area, global and local stack, and trail stack, which I did like this:
+Important here with this already bigger map coloring problem, and similar to [GNU Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#gnu-prolog), is to increase memory sizes for program area, global and local stack, and trail stack, which I did like this:

 ```
 $ picat -p 512000000 -s 512000000 -b 512000000 ./graph_4coloring_Germany.pi